Wolf Warrior 2: Plot

 Feng continues to the Chinese-owned Hanbound factory to save the workers, among whom is his godson's mother.
 Upon arrival, Feng is confronted by the suspicious factory security team led by the factory owner's son, Zhuo Yifan, a cocky fuerdai young man who is also an ardent Chinese army fan.
 Feng informs everyone that the Chinese fleet plans to send a helicopter to rescue them.
 The women and children will evacuate via helicopter and everyone else will travel by road to join the fleet.

 Big Daddy's mercenaries attack the factory to capture Pasha, as they believe she holds the cure for Lamanla.
 Feng rallies the workers to protect their families and their fellow factory workers.
 Feng is about to be overwhelmed and killed when Big Daddy and his men are unexpectedly ordered to fall back.
 The rebel leader informs Big Daddy that no Chinese can be harmed as he needs China's support when he comes into power, since China is a permanent member of the United Nations Security Council.
 However, Big Daddy kills the leader and takes over, ordering everyone back to the factory to capture Pasha and kill Feng.

 Meanwhile, Feng chooses to leave after the factory workers discover that he is infected with Lamanla.
-Rachel injects him with a serum and he learns that Dr Chen had discovered a cure using infected patients who survived and developed immunity.
-Pasha is one of Dr. Chen's patients and not his daughter; she is the only surviving patient with immunity.
+Rachel injects him with a serum and he learns that Chen had discovered a cure using infected patients who survived and developed immunity.
+Pasha is one of Chen's patients and not his daughter; she is the only surviving patient with immunity.

 Big Daddy and his men return to the factory and round up the workers.
 Feng returns with Rachel and Pasha in a rescue attempt.
 The workers are saved and a helicopter arrives to rescue them.
 Pasha and Rachel leave in the helicopter with the other women and children, but the helicopter is shot down.
 The battle continues with Feng and his allies fighting hordes of Dyon Corps mercenaries and rebels, who are reinforced by several tanks.
 Recognizing the threat, the Chinese fleet fire missiles to destroy the tanks.

 Feng confronts Big Daddy and learns that the bullet which killed Xiaoyun belonged to Big Daddy.
 Driven by rage, he kills Big Daddy after a brutal fight.
 Feng then leads the survivors in a convoy through rebel territory until they reach the UN camp.

-The film ends with the image of a Chinese passport and the statement, "Don't give up if you run into danger abroad.
-Please remember, a strong motherland will always have your back!"

 In the mid-credits scene, Feng is allowed by his commander to return to his military squadron and is shown a video revealing that Xiaoyun is still alive.

-As academic Hang Tu writes, a major theme of the film is the hypocrisy of Euro-American colonial powers.